jrvieira/octomata/README.md

 An automaton producing patterns resembling those of persian rugs when primed with a small, symmetric configuration.
 The following simulation sprouts from a simple 2x2 square.

 Logarithmic space and time complexity.

-All cartesian points reflected from a single octant.
+All cartesian points reflect from a single octant.

 ![screenshot](https://raw.githubusercontent.com/jrvieira/octomata/master/io/1rug.png)
 ![screenshot](https://raw.githubusercontent.com/jrvieira/octomata/master/io/2rug.png)